tedneward/Azgaarnoth/Classes/Wizard/Bloodmancer.md

 You learn to manipulate the flow blood, even if it is not your own, to either stem death or empower your blood magic.

-* **Blood Siphon.** When you reduce a creature to 0 hit points with a melee or spell attack, and the creature dies, you gain 1 blood point.
+* **Blood Siphon.** When you reduce a creature to 0 hit points with a melee or spell attack, you gain 1 blood point.
+Similarly, if a creature within 10 feet of you is reduced to 0 hit points, you gain 1 blood point.

 * **Mark of Blood.** When an attack scores a critical hit against a living creature within 10 feet, you can spend 1 blood point as a reaction.
 Until the end of your next turn, you gain advantage on attack rolls against the creature.

 * **Wellspring of Life.** When you make a death saving throw and roll a 19-20 on the d20, you regain 1d6 hit points instead of normal.
 At 14th level, you regain 1d6 hits points when you instead roll a 18-20 on a death saving throw.

 ```
-    npc.traits.append("***Blood Siphon.*** When you reduce a creature to 0 hit points with a melee or spell attack, and the creature dies, you gain 1 blood point.")
+    npc.traits.append("***Blood Siphon.*** When you reduce a creature to 0 hit points with a melee or spell attack, you gain 1 blood point.
+Similarly, if a creature within 10 feet of you is reduced to 0 hit points, you gain 1 blood point.")

     npc.reactions.append("***Mark of Blood.*** When an attack scores a critical hit against a living creature within 10 feet, you spend 1 blood point.
 Until the end of your next turn, you gain advantage on attack rolls against the creature.")